subash-tamang/subash-tamang/README.md

 - 👋 Hi, I’m @subash-tamang
-- 👀 I’m interested in Python programming and game development
+- 👀 I’m interested in Python programming and website development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on my new conquering game.
 See my repositories
 - 📫 How to reach me?
 Email me at subashtamang0088@gnail.com